BlogCategoriesCompareAbout

 • Color coding: Different data types use different colored connections

-• Data flow: Information flows from left (outputs) to right (inputs)
+• Data flow: Information flows from outputs (left) to inputs (right)

-Understanding this visual language is crucial for building effective workflows.
-The system provides immediate visual feedback when connections are invalid, helping you learn correct patterns quickly.
+The system provides immediate visual feedback when connections are invalid, helping users learn correct patterns quickly.

-The Queue panel manages your image generation requests and provides essential workflow controls.
+The Queue panel manages image generation requests and provides workflow controls:

-• Queue Prompt: Adds your current workflow to the generation queue
+• Queue Prompt: Adds current workflow to generation queue

 • Clear Queue: Removes all pending generations

-• History: Shows previous generations with their exact parameters
+• History: Shows previous generations with exact parameters

-• Progress: Displays current generation status and estimated completion time
+• Progress: Displays current generation status and completion time

-1. Build your workflow by connecting nodes on the canvas
+1. Build workflow by connecting nodes on canvas

 2. Set parameters in each node (prompts, settings, etc.)